Thomas Buffel: International career

 Buffel made his debut for Belgium against Andorra in October 2002 in what was to be a 1–0 victory.
 He has since then gained 35 caps and scored 7 goals.
-In recent times he has been out of the picture as a player of the Belgium national football team.

 Coaching career

 Buffel began his coaching career in September 2019, when he was appointed assistant manager to Jacky Mathijssen at the Belgium national U-19 team.
 In March 2020, Buffel and Mathijssen was promoted to the U-21 national team.

 On 3 February 2021, Buffel was also hired as an assistant manager for former club Cercle Brugge under newly appointed manager Yves Vanderhaeghe, next to his job at the national team.
 However, on 5 October 2021, Buffel decided to leave the position, as he was going to start his Pro License course and he therefore no longer could combine his two jobs.

+On 18 June 2024, Buffel was hired as head coach of Jong Genk, the reserve team of Genk that plays in the second-tier Challenger Pro League.